JoinMarket-Org/joinmarket-clientserver/docs/YIELDGENERATOR.md

 + Edit `yg-privacyenhanced.py` or `yield-generator-basic.py` (former is recommended) at the top of the file with your chosen fee selections, then run this variant yield-generator.py on a permanently-on computer with a stable internet connection.
 For example:
         (jmvenv)$ python yg-privacyenhanced.py yournewwallet.jmdat
 + Wait and be patient.
 The volume of joins is always dependent on the number of takers.
 A successful join may take a day or longer to appear.
++ (Optional) [Create and advertise a fidelity bond](fidelity-bonds.md) to increase your coinjoin volume

 ## Configuring
-Open one of the two built-in yield generators: `yield-generator-basic.py` or `yg-privacyenhanced.py` in a text editor and edit the configuration.
-Currently these are the fields.
+Open the configuration file `joinmarket.cfg` and edit the `[YIELDGENERATOR]` section to configure relevant values.
 Most of them can just be left at the default values.

+    [YIELDGENERATOR]
+    # [string, 'reloffer' or 'absoffer'], which fee type to actually use
-	txfee = 1000
+    ordertype = reloffer

+    # [satoshis, any integer] / absolute offer fee you wish to receive for coinjoins (cj)
-	cjfee_a = 2000
+    cjfee_a = 500

+    # [fraction, any str between 0-1] / relative offer fee you wish to receive based on a cj's amount
-	cjfee_r = '0.0002' # 0.02% fee
+    cjfee_r = 0.00002

+    # [fraction, 0-1] / variance around the average fee.
+Ex: 200 fee, 0.2 var = fee is btw 160-240
+    cjfee_factor = 0.1

+    # [satoshis, any integer] / the average transaction fee you're adding to coinjoin transactions
+    txfee = 100

+    # [fraction, 0-1] / variance around the average fee.
+Ex: 1000 fee, 0.2 var = fee is btw 800-1200
+    txfee_factor = 0.3

+    # [satoshis, any integer] / minimum size of your cj offer.
+Lower cj amounts will be disregarded
+    minsize = 100000

+    # [fraction, 0-1] / variance around all offer sizes.
+Ex: 500k minsize, 0.1 var = 450k-550k
-	ordertype = 'reloffer'
+    size_factor = 0.1
-	minsize = int(1.2 * txfee / float(cjfee)) #minimum size is such that you always net profit at least 20% of the miner fee

-Meaning of fields:
-+ txfee.
-The yield generators contribution to the miner fee.
-+ ordertype.
-One of 'reloffer', 'absoffer'
-+ cjfee_r.
-Your offered coinjoin fee as a fraction of the coinjoin amount (for 'reloffer').
-Takers pay this to you.
-+ cjfee_a.
-Your offered coinjoin fee as an absolute number of satoshis (for 'absoffer').

 ## Keeping Track of Returns